divio/aldryn-newsblog/README.rst

 4) Add Required Easy Thumbnail setting

-   aldryn-newsblog requires the use of the optional "subject location" processor from Django Filer for Easy Thumbnails.
-This requires setting the THUMBNAIL_PROCESSORS tuple in your project's settings and explicitly omitting the default processor ``scale_and_crop`` and including the optional ``scale_and_crop_with_subject_location`` processor.
+   Aldryn News & Blog requires the use of the optional "subject location" processor from Django Filer for Easy Thumbnails.
+This requires setting the ``THUMBNAIL_PROCESSORS`` tuple in your project's settings and explicitly omitting the default processor ``scale_and_crop`` and including the optional ``scale_and_crop_with_subject_location`` processor.
 For example: ::